nogil07/nogil07/README.md

 </p>

-I enjoy turning research ideas into real-world products — from **AI assistants** to **computer vision systems and AI-powered design tools**.
+I enjoy turning research ideas into real-world products — from **AI assistants and healthcare applications** to **computer vision systems and AI-powered design tools**.

 <br>